debugferro/ruptus_3000/README.md

   <img src="https://i.imgur.com/me7LpIA.jpeg">
 </p>

+Ruptus 3000 is a web application and an API to find the most suitable delivery men to perform a certain delivery task based on business rules (i.e. type of vehicle, distance, etc.).

 To start RUPTUS 3000 server:

   * Insert your Google Routing API (or other routing api service) key inside the docker-compose.yml inside environment as `ROUTING_API_KEY`